AdamSobieski/Argumentation/README.md

 ### Publish-subscribe Pattern

-The [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is a messaging pattern in which message senders, called publishers, categorize messages into classes (or topics), and send them without needing to know which components will receive them.
+The [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is a messaging pattern in which message senders, called publishers, categorize messages into classes, or topics, and send them without needing to know which components will receive them.
 Examples of such protocols include [WebSub](https://en.wikipedia.org/wiki/WebSub).

 Artificial-intelligence tools could categorize messages for purposes of routing them to interested end-users.
 Embedding vectors could be of use for messages' classes, or topics.